 Here is another example; this social justice generation is supposed to be all about volunteering.
 While they may say that in these polls we keep hearing about, I have a hard time finding real world evidence of it.
 I know someone who works in a nursing home, and according to them, all these new nurses lack empathy.
 They are in a job where they are paid help people in need.
 Yet, they don't even treat the residents as people.
 They are too self-absorbed to even notice the need, let alone address it without being specifically told.
 I said this to someone who was in a different nursing home at the time, he affirmed he had experience that first hand.

 While the Bible tells us that suffering produces endurance, we are called to help people through it, not be the cause of it.
 Meaning it’s fruitless to criticize the weak for being weak.
-It’s pointless to instruct people to shun their pain, and run away from their suffering.
-This damage that has been inflicted upon the world because of this avoidance runs deep.
+The damage that has been inflicted upon the world because of this avoidance runs deep.
 We will have to do a lot more than complain and protest ourselves to counteract this harm.
 We will have to set a good example and get involved.
 We will have to get at the heart of and address the issue, and not just ridicule the symptoms as we have been.

 The Visual PARABLEist